-Another major idea explained by Thomas was the idea of entropy.
+Another major idea explained by Tom was the idea of entropy.
 Not being a physicist myself, this was actually the first time since some point in high school perhaps, that I heard this word and had gotten such an elegant explanation of it.
 Basically, entropy is the level of organization of any system.
 The lower the entropy the more organized a system is, the higher the entropy, the more chaotic a system is.
 And guess what the lowest state of entropy is…love.
-This is why, ever time there was a lot of science put forth by Thomas, it was brought right back full circle, through the incorporation of everything we already know about spirituality.
-Hence, if nothing else, I credit Thomas as a genius, for so elegantly bringing science and spirituality together as one.
+This is why every time there was a lot of science put forth by Tom, it was brought right back full circle, through the incorporation of everything we already know about spirituality.
+Hence, if nothing else, I credit Tom as a genius, for so elegantly bringing science and spirituality together as one.

-Thomas then went on to explain the attributes and origins of consciousness, which was a highly enlightening topic on its own.
-The two main points here were that consciousness is always evolving, reaching for lower states of entropy (though it is possible to de-evolve) and secondly even though we express consciousness or the universe as being infinite, nothing real is actually infinite.
-The main reason why we have such a hard time explaining or understanding this “system” or this “reality” is because we are in it.
-We have to get out of it, and look back to really be able to observe and interpret properly.
+Tom then went on to explain the attributes and origins of consciousness, which was a highly enlightening topic on its own.
+The two main points here were that consciousness is always evolving, reaching for lower states of entropy (though it is possible to de-evolve) and secondly even though we express consciousness and the universe as being infinite, nothing real is actually infinite.
+The main reason why we have such a hard time explaining or understanding this “system” or this “reality” is that we are within it.
+We have to get out of it and look back at it to be able to observe and interpret it properly.

-The next ideas discussed were those about generating experience, our individual existence and purpose.
-Here Thomas gave a beautiful definition of our purpose and the idea of God.
+The next ideas discussed were those about generating experience, our individual existence, and purpose.
+Here Tom gave a beautiful definition of our purpose and the idea of God.
 Basically the purpose of this system, of our being is to evolve towards becoming love.

-Most importantly, this also ties in to another phenomenon.
-As long as something in the past is not measured, Thomas explained that it can still be changed, or influenced.
+Most importantly, this also ties into another phenomenon.
+As long as something in the past is not measured, Tom explained that it can still be changed, or influenced.
 This is based on an idea of the “uncertainty principle”.
-Much easier to understand with this is of course the idea that we are constantly changing and influencing the future – it is not predefined like some people think.
+Much easier to understand with this is, of course, the idea that we are constantly changing and influencing the future – it is not predefined like some people think.

 The last section of the day was an introduction to experiential exercises.
-At many times Thomas stressed that for any of us to really “know anything”, we must experience it for ourselves.
-At this point the information changes from being someone else’s to being our own.
+At many times Tom stressed that for any of us to really “know anything”, we must experience it for ourselves.
+At this point, the information changes from being someone else’s to be our own.
 Over the 2 days he lead us through 5 exercises:

 - Practicing focus intent without processing